Armand Tatossian (1951-2012)

 Armand Tatossian (1948-2012)

 But interestingly, when you hold one of Armand’s canvases in your hands, like an optical illusion, up close the same magical painting appears as unrelated globs of paint, indiscriminately flung together in some silly, whimsical manner.
 Irrational splotches of turquoise, mauve, teal and vermilion flung haphazardly in what appears to be a tree, an impulsive magenta line and cobalt shadow constitutes the trunk.
 Dribbles of fuchsia juxtaposed with lime green.
 You think- surely it must be in error… But take a few steps back and it all enchantingly mingles and merges giving life, depth and dimension to a spectacular awestruck landscape.
-Colors that seemed random are anything but.
+Colours that seemed random are anything but.
 I would often joke with my brother, saying he was myopic.
 He worked so quickly and rarely took steps back, so how did he know it would all come together so perfectly.

 I believe PhD Art Historian, Rigas Bertos baptized my brother the “Master of Light” for this very reason back the late 70’s, in the dawn of Armand’s career.
 Dr. Bertos eloquently described Armand’s work as follows: